MinnPost/object-sync-for-salesforce/docs/adding-settings.md

 ### Code example

 The code takes two steps: one to add the tab, and one to populate it.
+The hook receives the `$tabs` array as its only parameter.

 #### Hook